 Even if you are feeling better, how do you know it’s safe to start exercising?
 What kind of exercise is it OK to do after a concussion?
 What if you start feeling terrible every time you try to start exercising again?
 Or, what should you do if you feel fine while you’re exercising but then you’re hit with headaches and brain fog afterward?

-If you’re looking for answers to these questions, you’re not alone.
+You're not alone if you’re looking for answers to these questions.
 Many of the patients we see at Cognitive FX come to us with these questions and problems.
 In this article, we’ll explain:

 If you’ve never heard of post-concussion syndrome before, start by reading our guide to post-concussion syndrome (PCS) symptoms, diagnosis, and treatment.

-If you’re experiencing symptoms (such as difficulty exercising) that won’t resolve after a head injury, you’re not alone.
-95% of our patients experience statistically verified restoration of brain function.
+If you’re experiencing symptoms (such as difficulty exercising) that won’t resolve after a head injury, you're not alone—and you're not imagining it.
+Help is available.
+Peer-reviewed research shows that 77% of patients treated at Cognitive FX experienced significant improvement in their post-concussion symptoms.
+Cognitive FX is the only post-concussion treatment clinic with third-party validated outcomes.
 To see if you are eligible for treatment, schedule a consultation.

 Note: Data relating to brain function mentioned in this post may be from our first generation fNCI scans.
 Gen 1 scans compared activation in various regions of the brain with a control database of healthy brains.
 Our clinic is now rolling out second-generation fNCI which looks both at the activation of individual brain regions and at the connections between brain regions.
 Results are interpreted and reported differently for Gen 2 than for Gen 1 and averages are still forthcoming.